meaghansharrard89/python-p3-v2-final-project-template/README.md

 <h3>ingredient.py</h3>

 Ingredient contains an ID column, ingredient name column (salt, butter, etc.) and a recipe ID column, which is connected to recipes in recipe.py.
+This is for ingredients the user needs to "buy".

 <h3>recipes.py</h3>